 Largest of blennies is the Hairy Blenny -- Labrisomus nuchipinnis, around 6" long.
 A male sports bright courtship colors in this mating sequence.
-She inspects his crevice and responds to his display of credentials by wriggling out eggs for him to fertilize and guard.

 'It may be that it doesn’t matter